Core concepts

 Experiments

 Experiment cells are for executable analysis.
 Use them when you need data preparation, statistical checks, chart generation, or a training pipeline handoff.
-Later cells can see earlier code, output summaries, and shared libraries so the analysis can continue naturally.
+Later cells can use earlier code and output summaries as context, but generated files are not automatically mounted into a fresh Python run unless they are saved to the Library or passed in explicitly.

 Normalize cohort baseline